engerlab/HNC_Reports_Agents/README.md

    - Extend the pipeline to include CT/PET images, dosimetry RT files, and histopathology slides.

 3. **RAG and CoT Enhancements**
    - Evaluate Retrieval-Augmented Generation (RAG) and Chain-of-Thought (CoT) approaches for clinical predictions.
+RAG to reference from the NCCN Guidelines for Head and Neck Cancers.

 4. **External Validation**
    - Validate using datasets like TCIA, GDC, and other public datasets.